pgjones/hypercorn/docs/usage.rst

                         The host:port of the statsd server --statsd-prefix STATSD_PREFIX
-                        Prefix for all statsd messages --verify-mode VERIFY_MODE
+                        Prefix for all statsd messages -m UMASK, --umask UMASK
+                        The permissions bit mask to use on any unix sockets.
+  -u USER, --user USER  User to own any unix sockets.
+  --verify-mode VERIFY_MODE
                         SSL verify mode for peer's certificate, see ssl.VerifyMode enum for possible values.